 This post may contain affiliate links for the products I mentioned, but as always, all opinions are my own.
-I make a small commission, at no extra cost to you, when you make a purchase or booking through these links.
+I make a small commission, at no extra cost to you, when you make a purchase or book through these links.
 This helps to support this space and keep me blogging, which I am so extremely thankful for.

-Casaroro Falls Information
+Casaroro Falls Quick Guide

-Entrance Fee | 10 PHP ($0.20 USD)
+CASARORO FALLS ENTRANCE FEE | 10 PHP ($0.20 USD)

-How To Get To Casaroro Falls From Dumaguete City
+How To Get To Casaroro Falls

 The Trail To Casaroro Falls